 Projects may be carried out within the UK or overseas and must be relevant to improving the welfare of farm, companion, laboratory, zoo or free-living wild animals whose welfare is compromised by human factors.
 NB Much as UFAW applauds research that advances species conservation and other important issues – this scholarship is for work that addresses animal welfare.

 Student Scholarships consist of £170 per week subsistence allowance for the Scholar plus £30 per week to the department for project expenses.
+Projects may be carried out at any time and usually last between four and eight weeks.
 Support is provided for up to 8 weeks, although projects themselves may be longer than this.
 Payments are made prior to the commencement of the project by cheques made out to the Scholar and the Supervisor’s Department.

 The first Scholarships were awarded in 1983 and since the scheme began there have been over 300 scholars.
 The range of projects that have been undertaken has been very wide and in many cases scholars have published papers arising from their work in scientific literature (which we encourage).
 Other scholars have gone on to undertake postgraduate research in aspects of animal welfare.
 UFAW encourages its past scholars to keep in touch and to remain part of the UFAW team actively promoting animal welfare.